Our Services

 - Court accompaniment (Survivor Advocates can connect survivors with an advocate from a partner organization to help with these options)

-We understand that not every person’s needs are the same and take an individualized, student survivor-led approach.
+We understand that not every person’s needs are the same and we take an individualized, survivor-led approach.
 Any next steps are up to each student survivor.
 We're here to offer support and guidance on whatever path the student survivor wants to take.